Niko-La/AIT/README.md

 ## 🚀 Nikola A.I.T Team  Your Artificial Intelligent I.T.
 Partner
-> "Imagine having a world-class IT department at your fingertips, without the overhead.
+> "Imagine your own elite IT department at your fingertips, without the overhead.
 That's what we deliver."

 ## 🎯 Our Mission

 We're not just another software development company or IT provider.
-We're your dedicated AI-powered IT team, comprised of hardcore engineers, elite developers, and cutting-edge researchers.
+We're your dedicated AI-powered IT team, comprised of hardcore engineers, lean developers, and cutting-edge ML researchers.

 ### 💡 What Sets Us Apart